awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-quick-setup.md

 For more information about the Change Manager configuration type, see [Setting up Change Manager for an organization \(management account\)](change-manager-organization-setup.md)\.

 **Note**
-Currently, the deployment configuration process for Change Manager, a capability of AWS Systems Manager, cannot be performed in the following AWS Regions:
+The deployment configuration process for Change Manager, a capability of AWS Systems Manager, can't be performed in the following AWS Regions:
 Europe \(Milan\) \(eu\-south\-1\)
 Middle East \(Bahrain\) \(me\-south\-1\)
 Africa \(Cape Town\) \(af\-south\-1\)
 Asia Pacific \(Hong Kong\) \(ap\-east\-1\)
-Ensure that you are working in a different Region in your management account for [this procedure](change-manager-organization-setup.md)\.
+Ensure that you're working in a different Region in your management account for [this procedure](change-manager-organization-setup.md)\.

 After setting up a configuration, you can view details about it and its deployment status across organizational units \(OUs\) and Regions\.
 You can also view State Manager association status for the configuration\.
 State Manager is a capability of AWS Systems Manager\.
 In the **Configuration details** pane, you can view a summary of the Quick Setup configuration\.
 This summary includes details from all accounts and any detected configuration drift\.